DashingDave/latexing/README.md

 Neither [iosMath](https://github.com/kostub/iosMath) nor [MathRender](https://github.com/mgriebling/MathRender) appear able to display inline LaTeX that wraps to the screen (as a regular SwiftUI Text view would do).

 But, first, the code needs to be cleaned up a lot, and I'm not great with `class` objects.
 This code is *all* `class` objects--not a single `struct` in sight.
-Here are a list of every `class` in the project, with their file locations in bold following the arrow.
-I've also included every `enum` and where they can be found as well.
+Here is a list of every class in the project, with their file locations in bold following the arrow.
+I've also included every enum and where they can be found as well.

 ##  List of Classes